tanyaclement/cpcda18.github.io/index.md

     -   [http://www.w3schools.com/html/html5_intro.asp](http://www.w3schools.com/html/html5_intro.asp)

+-   Peters, Justin. *The Idealist: Aaron Swartz and the Rise of Free Culture on the Internet*, Chapters 7 and 8.
+New York: Scribner, 2016.

+-   Swartz, Aaron.
+“Building a Platform: Providing APIs.”
+In *Aaron Swartz’s ‘A Programmable Web’: An Unfinished Work*, 31–39.
+San Rafael, CA: Morgan & Claypool Publishers, 2013.

 -   Sanger, David E., and Eric Schmitt.
 “Snowden Used Low-Cost Tool to Best N.S.A.”
 The New York Times.
 February 8, 2014. [http://www.nytimes.com/2014/02/09/us/snowden-used-low-cost-tool-to-best-nsa.html](http://www.nytimes.com/2014/02/09/us/snowden-used-low-cost-tool-to-best-nsa.html)

+### Optional Readings

 -   Kazil, Jacqueline, and Katharine Jarmul.
 “PDFs and Problem Solving in Python.”
 In *Data Wrangling with Python: Tips and Tools to Make Your Life Easier*, 91–126.
 O’Reilly, 2016.